FelixOnline/v2/content/articles/2011-3-1-should-prisoners-be-allowed-to-vote.md

 subtitle: >
   As the European Court of Human Rights overrules the UK government over prisoner rights, should prisoners have the same democratic rights as the rest of us?
 date: "2011-03-01 20:53:44 +0000"

 # Attributes from Felix Online V1
 id: "959"
 old_path: /politics/959/should-prisoners-be-allowed-to-vote
 aliases:
  - /politics/959/should-prisoners-be-allowed-to-vote
+imported: true
+comments:
+ - The moment an individual breaks the Law any Law to which heshe was found guildy of breaking HeShe has lost all Political and Civil rightsHow can a person that does not respect the Law has the power to decide who is to lead a country

 # Article Taxonomies
 categories:
  - politics
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true